-While you can see a lot from the road, we’re hoping to take the Guided Powerplant Tour- a half-hour of exploring the insides of the dam.
+While you can see a lot from the road, we were hoping to take the Guided Powerplant Tour- a half-hour of exploring the insides of the dam.
+However, the dam was closed on our date.
 If your group is 8+ you can take the longer Guided Dam Tour.
-The dam is currently closed and no tickets are available.

 Additional Stop: El Dorado Gold Mine